RyanElliott10/audio-crossfade-ml/README.md

 The make file allows for two build configuration: release and debug.

 ### Release Version
-Run `make` to create a release version.
+Run `make` or `make all` to create a release version.
 This will ignore all `#if defined(DEBUG)` statements and run as a proper release.

 ### Debug Version
 Run `make debug` to create a debug version.
-This will catch all `#if defined(DEBUG)` statements and run with the correct debug statements and checks.
+This will catch all `#if defined(DEBUG)` statements and run with the correct debugging statements and checks.

 ## Running
 To use, run `./audio_crossfade [ audio_file1 ] [ audio_file2 ] [ timestamp1 ] [ timestamp2 ] [ crossfade_duration ]`